 Read more about scrum in agile methodology.

-In conclusion, it’s important to mention that today the practice of using software testing methodologies implies the multiversal approach.
+In conclusion, it’s important to mention that today the practice of using the latest testing methodologies implies the multiversal approach.
 There’s no such thing as one suitable methodology for all types of projects.
 The choice of one of the existing methodologies depends on many aspects such as the type of the project, customer requirements, project schedule and others.
 From a software testing perspective, some methodologies push for testing input early in the development lifecycle, while others wait until a working model of the system is ready.